 Hearings are closed to the public.
 Complainants and Respondents have the right to be present at the formal Hearing; however, they do not have the right to be present during deliberations.
 Arrangements will be made so that complaining and responding students are not present in the Hearing room at the same time.

 Student organizations are represented by the student organization spokesperson.
 In situations where the organization no longer has a current student representing the organization, the conduct process will continue with the information available at the time.
 Organizations with inter/national, regional, or local advisory staff or volunteers with a long-term interest in the organization's recognition at the University may be allowed to participate in the resolution of conduct processes when a current student is no longer able to represent the organization.

-a.
-Administrative Hearing

-An Administrative Hearing is the process of adjudicating allegations of violations of the Code of Student Conduct by an Administrative Hearing Officer.
+- a.
+Administrative Hearing - An Administrative Hearing is the process of adjudicating allegations of violations of the Code of Student Conduct by an Administrative Hearing Officer.
 The Administrative Hearing Officer in an Administrative Hearing may be the Investigator that completed the Investigation Report, or Administrative Hearing Officer assigned by the Managing Director or designee.
 The Administrative Hearing Officer makes the decision of responsibility and assigns a sanctions, as appropriate.
 Written notification of the outcomes of the Administrative Hearing will be provided to the student within five (5) University working days of the conclusion of the Administrative Hearing.
-Decisions made through the Administrative Hearing may be appealed by students by utilizing the Disciplinary b.
-Panel Hearing pool by the Managing Director or designee.
+Decisions made through the Administrative Hearing may be appealed by students by utilizing the Disciplinary - Appeal Procedures outlined in Part I, Section D.14. - b.
+Panel Hearing

+For each Panel Hearing, a Panel of three (3) members will be chosen from the available pool by the Managing Director or designee.
 The Panel will usually be comprised of one student, one faculty member, and one staff member or Administrative Hearing Officer.
 Availability may determine a different composition for the Panel.
-In cases involving Part I, section B.1 (Academic Misconduct), the Panel will be comprised only of students and faculty.
-In cases involving Part I, section
+In cases involving Part I, section B.1 (Academic Misconduct), the Panel will be comprised only of studentsand faculty.
+In cases involving Part I, section B.2 (Actions against Members of the University Community and Others), or other sensitive issues, the Managing Director or designee will appoint three AdministrativeHearing Officers for the Panel.